LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Experiments

 \subsubsection{Ablation Study.}

-We conduct ablation study over various factors, as shown in Fig.~\ref{fig:ablation_study}.
-We remove our proposed temperature mapping and masked reconstruction loss.
-We note that proposed method though preserves the target concept; however, it introduces divergent lighting sources in generated images when temperature mapping and masked reconstruction loss are removed.
-Resultantly, generated images do not align with text-guided illumination.
-Moreover, \ourmethod introduces artifacts in generated images, when ControlNet based guidance is removed in the training, as shown in Fig.~\ref{fig:ablate_lumictrl_supp}.
-We also note that \ourmethod generates unrealistic lighting and also affects background when $\lambda$ is scaled higher in masked reconstructed loss.
+We conduct ablation study over various factors.
+We note that \ourmethod introduces artifacts in generated images, when ControlNet based guidance is removed in the training, as shown in Fig.~\ref{fig:ablate_lumictrl_supp}.
+Moreover, \ourmethod generates unrealistic lighting and also affects background when $\lambda$ is scaled higher in masked reconstructed loss.
 We quantitatively analyze the effect of $\lambda$ in illumination quality in generated images.
 In this case, we show the results for the $4$ illuminants used in the user study.
 The results are summarized in Table~\ref{tab:ablation} which show that \ourmethod achieves better illumination quality with $\lambda=0.2$.